 Use a non-stick pan or a well-seasoned skillet to avoid sticking.

-You can tell sabudana is cooked when it turns from white to transparent color.
+You can tell sabudana is cooked when it turns from white to a transparent color.
 Don't cook beyond this point.

-Use enough Ghee to make khichdi as it prevents the tapioca pearls from sticking.
+Use enough Ghee to make khichdi, as it prevents the tapioca pearls from sticking.
 Skip ghee to make it vegan and use just oil.

 Frequently Asked Questions